jimmykaiser/coronavirus-data/index.md

 ## Positivity rate over the past week by neighborhood

-This map displays Covid-19 test positivity rate over the last seven days for each New York City zip code.
+This map displays the percentage of Covid-19 tests that were positive over the last seven days for each New York City zip code.

-While it is possible to view cumulative test positivity by zip code since March on the NYC Dept. of Health's [data page](https://www1.nyc.gov/site/doh/covid/covid-19-data.page), this map shows changes in the past week so recent trends are evident.
+While it is possible to view cumulative positivity rates by zip code since March on the NYC Dept. of Health's [data page](https://www1.nyc.gov/site/doh/covid/covid-19-data.page), this map shows changes in the past week so recent trends are evident.

 {% include_relative nyc-positivity.html%}